1981 Sierra introduces dibbling process

 Osmocote Mini vs Osmocote Standard granules

-1989 – Grace-Sierra forms
+1989 Grace-Sierra forms

 Sierra’s two major shareholders retire and sell their shareholding to WR Grace & Co.
 A new organisation, Grace-Sierra, is formed.

-1994 – Scotts acquires Grace-Sierra
+1994 Scotts acquires Grace-Sierra

 Another new era dawns as Scotts Professional buys Grace-Sierra and its technologies.
-The acquisition sees Scotts add Osmocote controlled release fertiliser technology along with other leading fertiliser brands, such as Peters, to its repertoire.
+The acquisition sees Scotts add Osmocote controlled-release fertiliser technology along with other leading fertiliser brands, such as Peters, to its repertoire.

-1995-1999 – Osmocote products continue to be refined
+1995-99 Osmocote products continue to be refined

 Osmocote products are trialled extensively.
 The insights gained from the results form the basis for the safe use of Osmocote products and for the further development of existing and new technologies.